-The official corporate name, together with the state of its incorporation, should appear both in the heading of the instrument and also above the space for the signature of the official signing the instrument on behalf of the corporation.
+The official corporate name, as registered with the Secretary of State, should appear both in the heading of the instrument and also above the space for the signature of the official signing the instrument on behalf of the corporation.
 The corporation official signing the instrument must be authorized to do so in the name of the corporation and will be the chairman, chief executive officer, president, a vice-president or assistant vice-president, treasurer, or chief financial officer.
 The title or official capacity of the person(s) executing the instrument should be shown.
 The official name of corporations authorized to do business in North Carolina may be accessed from the State of North Carolina - Secretary of State's Web Site - Corporations Section.